 Once you begin replacement therapy, your doctor will regularly monitor your response.
 If you fail to experience symptomatic relief after 3-6 months, it may be discontinued.
-If you do experience improvement of symptoms you will be monitored to assure continued benefits.
-Your blood counts, liver function tests, prostate specific antigen (PSA) as well as testosterone levels will be checked at least at 6 month intervals.
+If you do experience improvement in symptoms you will be monitored to assure continued benefits.
+Your blood counts, liver function tests, prostate-specific antigen (PSA) as well as testosterone levels will be checked at least at 6-month intervals.

 Contraindications to Testosterone Replacement Therapy

 Men with untreated sleep apnea and untreated severe congestive heart failure should not use testosterone therapy.
 Men with preexisting heart disease should proceed with caution when considering testosterone replacement.
 Studies show conflicting information on whether testosterone replacement leads to increased risk of heart attacks in this population.
 Nevertheless, men with heart disease should proceed with caution when making the decision to start taking testosterone.

 As with any drug, there are some side effects from testosterone therapy including acne, oily skin, fluid retention, and breast enlargement.
 Talk to your doctor to find out if replacement therapy is right for you.
 A serious risk of blood clots, heart attacks, and strokes can occur.
 However the side effects, besides blood clots, currently lack definitive evidence.

 Dr. Shridharani has extensive experience in male reproductive endocrinology and hormone replacement.
 He believes that testosterone replacement can positively affect men and get them back to a more fulfilling lifestyle when given for the right reasons.
 On the other hand, plenty of men who have low testosterone levels may not require replacement and can have serious side effects if replacement is given for the wrong reasons or in an inappropriate manner.
 We care about improving your lifestyle and will help guide you through the testosterone replacement process.
 We practice evidence-based medicine and patient-centered care.
 To receive the individualized care you need, contact us today.

-If you are in the Chattanooga or Knoxville TN, Northern Georgia, or Huntsville AL area, contact Dr. Shrid Men’s Health & Microsurgery here or visit us in Chattanooga, TN to learn more about low testosterone treatment.
+If you are in the Chattanooga or Knoxville TN, Northern Georgia, or Huntsville AL area, contact Dr. Shrid Men’s Health & Microsurgery here or visit us in Chattanooga, TN to learn more about testosterone replacement therapy.